 Brisbane Airport is the main international airport for the city of Brisbane and south-east Queensland.
 The airport operates 24 hours a day with 26 airlines flying to 67 destinations.
 It is the third largest airport in Australia by passenger traffic with over 22 million people using the airport each year.

-Located in the northeast of the Belgian capital, Brussels Airport (BRU) is used by more than 22 million visitors annually.
-The airport is a major European hub, flying to 238 destinations globally.
+As a major European hub, Brussels Airport is used by more than 22 million passengers annually, flying to 238 destinations globally.

 Budapest Ferenc Liszt International Airport is Hungary’s largest airport and is situated 10 miles southeast of the capital’s centre.